Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 Miami vs. Drake Betting Trends

-- Miami has covered 17 times in 31 chances against the spread this season.
+- Miami has won 17 games against the spread this season, while failing to cover 14 times.

-- So far this season, 14 out of the Hurricanes' 31 games have hit the over.
+- Hurricanes games have gone over the point total 14 out of 31 times this season.

 - Drake is 15-18-0 ATS this season.

-- Bulldogs games have gone over the point total 15 out of 33 times this year.
+- Bulldogs games have hit the over 15 out of 33 times this year.

 Miami Futures Odds